Daniel4-Scratch/postLit-token-login/README.md

 <img src="icons/icon128.png" align="right">

-# discordtokenlogin
+# PostLit Token Login
-Allows you to login to discord with a token
+Allows you to login to postLit with a token

 ## How to use
 Download the zip file and import the extension into your browser.

-Then to login with a token, go to <a href="https://discord.com/login#tokenlogin" target="_blank">discord.com/login#tokenlogin</a> and enter the token when prompted.
+ To login with a token, go to <a href="https://postlit.dev/tokenlogin" target="_blank">postlit.dev/tokenlogin</a> and enter the token when prompted.

+To view your token, go to <a href="https://postlit.dev/mytoken" target="_blank">postlit.dev/mytoken</a>

 -------
 made with ❤️ by [daniel4-scratch](https://github.com/danie4-scratch)